Scheduler Terminology

 Deactivate Contact

 You may want to Deactivate a contact (aka making a contact "inactive") to put a volunteer on an indefinite leave of absence (injury, chronic disease, personal life change,...).
 You are not ready to delete the contact yet because a return is still possible, or because you plan continued communication for reasons other than volunteer work.
 De-activating a person automatically removes his/her future commitments and makes them ineligible to be assigned any new volunteer jobs going forward.
 If the contact has a user account this will be locked.
+Inactive contacts can be found through the contact search, by setting the Status filter to "all" or "inactive".

 Time off